Hisatsu Line: Flood damage

 Since 4 July 2020, no trains have operated on the 86.8 km section of the line between Yatsushiro and Yoshimatsu, due to catastrophic damage caused by the 2020 Kyushu floods, including much of the track being completely destroyed, especially in areas where the line runs directly parallel to the Kuma River.
 Limited taxi replacement services are operating on weekdays only between Yatushiro and Hitoyoshi.

 JR Kyushu has not announced a set date for resumption of rail service on this section, apart from stating that services would be suspended for an indefinite period.
 JR Kyushu's president Toshihiko Aoyagi has stated that the restoration cost can not be determined until agreements have been made amongst local communities, prefectures and the national government, regarding management of the Kuma River.
 On 17 March 2022, the restoration cost was estimated to be about 23 billion yen.

 The citizens' support group Hisatsu Line-again (肥薩線again) are campaigning and raising support and awareness for the line's full restoration and return to service.

-Since 6 August 2025, no trains have operated on the 37.4km section of the line between Yoshimatsu and Hayato, due to damage caused by heavy rainfall.
-Combined with the above closure, no trains are running on the entire Hisatsu Line.
-Limited bus replacement services are operating on weekdays only.
+From 7 August 2025 to 11 July 2026, no trains operated on the 37.4 km section of the line between Yoshimatsu and Hayato, due to damage caused by heavy rainfall.
+During that period, limited bus replacement services operated on weekdays only.

+Train services on the 37.4 km section between Yoshimatsu and Hayato were originally scheduled to resume on 28 June 2026, however, it was later announced on 22 June of that year that train services on that section would remain suspended as a result of more damage caused by heavy rainfall with repairs estimated to take at least two weeks from the time the new damage occurred.
+Later as repairs progressed, the section between Yoshimatsu and Hayato resumed service on 12 July 2026.